Vallic/commerce_unleashed/README.md

 ## Stock overview
 Go to `Commerce => Stock on hand`

-## Custom configuration / modifications.
-You can enrich order payload for purchase orders with this event `\Drupal\commerce_unleashed\Events\UnleashedOrderEvent`.

-You can alter how product variations are created / synced from Unleashed with this event `\Drupal\commerce_unleashed\Events\UnleashedProductVariationEvent`

-You can skip syncing specific Unleashed products with this event `\Drupal\commerce_unleashed\Events\UnleashedSyncEvent`

-The http client for communication with Unleashed has all available methods for interacting with API.
-If you want to use it in your custom code, you can easily initiate it like this:

 ## Syncing products
 You can sync products from Unleashed using Drupal cron or drush command.
 Cron is limited with no additional filtering options.